ASTeBe80/e-KG/README.md

 ## Contributing
 Contributions to the e-KG project are welcome.
 Feel free to fork the repository and submit a pull request if you have any ideas for improvements or new features.
 Make sure to follow the contributing guidelines.
+Also, make sure to add comments, so that it's easier to detect changes made.

 ## Contact
 For any questions or feedback, please contact me at astebe80@gmail.com.